vulus98/rPPG-Toolbox/README.md

          |      |-- ii-jj/
          |      |-- ii-jj.json
     -----------------
+# rPPG signal removal mode
+  As stated before, this mode of operation works on PURE dataset and PhysNet extractor (for simple testing, just use `PURE_PURE_PURE_PHYSNET_BASIC.yaml`).
+You should first run the data preprocessing and training with this same yaml file (`train_and_test` mode with `DO_PREPROCESS` set to `True`) and then proceed to `rPPG_removal` mode.
+It should take a Testing part of PURE dataset (12 videos from last 2 persons) and modify them, substituting the original with the sinusuidal target signal.
+Then, it will run tests and evaluate videos in terms of MAE and PSNR.
+For customization of this sample test configuration, next chapter explains the meaning of the hyperparameters used in `rPPG_removal` mode.
+## rPPG_removal Yaml Hyperparameters
+* TEST_DL_METHOD: After testing on PhysNet, test also on TS-CAN rPPG extractor.
+It assumes TS-CAN network is already pretrained and stored in folder `PreTrainedModels`.
+* TEST_MODEL_PATH: Path to the pretrained TS-CAN model
+* TARGET_SIGNAL_TYPE: Type of the target signal.
+Options: `RANDOM_FREQ_SINUSOID`, `LPF_GAUSS_NOISE` or `OTHER_PERSON_RPPG`
+* NUM_EPOCHS: Number of epochs for which we run GD on input in modification
+* LR: Learning rate during rPPG modification GD
+* VIDEOS_SAVED_PATH: Path to the folders where one wish to save the modified videos
+* TEST_CLASSICAL_METHODS: Boolean denoting whether classical extractors are used in testing
+* CLASSICAL_TESTING_METHODS: Choice of classical rPPG extractors that will be used for testing
 ## Add A New Dataloader

 * Step1 : Create a new python file in dataset/data_loader, e.g. MyLoader.py